motion/orbit/projects/blog/src/pages/update-one/index.md

 Orbit wants to tilt us back to being able to manage, understand, and organize information.
 It aims to let you:

-- Navigate disparate knowledge quickly and easily.
-- Search intuitively by person, topic, time.
+- Find answers and things in your knowledge far more effectively.
-- Augment yourself with relevant information as you normally work.
+- Augment yourself as your normally work.
-- Build, extend and use apps on top of it with ease.
+- Extend/build on that knowledge in flexible ways.
 - Do all of this without giving up privacy or security.

 <div class="demo-image"></div>

 <div class="alt">
-  A Topic Explorer for Github app, opened in Orbit
+  Orbit Home with experimental Topic Explorer app.
 </div>

-### Distribution: From Roadblock to Selling Point
+### Why Privacy Matters for Some Ideas

-To replace stale and clunky intranets of today, Orbit will need to crawl a lot of your sensitive information.
-But that creates a tension: _no one wants any one company to handle 100% of their data_.
-It's a misaligned incentive we ran into early in user research.
-Even close friends at relatively fast-and-loose startups were hesitant to install it!
+Orbit will need to crawl a lot of your sensitive information.
+But there's unique tension for any knowledge tool: _no one wants anyone to have 100% of their data_.
+It's a misaligned incentive we ran into early and often in user research.
 We wanted to focus on building a better knowledge tool, but it was clear having Orbit in the cloud or on-prem would force us to build a good sales team rather than focus on an already-difficult-enough product.

-The solution we eventually came to allows us to undo this tension.
-It was a realization: today's computers are powerful and NLP orders of magnitude faster/easier than years ago.
-If we could do it all on your device, we'd be able to give users complete privacy and avoid any on-premise install.
+But today's computers are powerful and is improving nearly weekly to above human-levels in many cases.
+We want to be the company that delivers that NLP effectively to your daily life, answering questions you have across your cloud knowledge.

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">